macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 55: June 29, 2020

+**Today's Progress**: #R9D55 I was a FileMaker Pro developer for a decade.
+The last 2 years I study to become a full-stack developer.
+Yesterday a company contacted me for a FileMaker job.
+Should I say yes and throw away the last 2 years or not?
+That is the question.
+Codewars: "heggeleggleggo", "Multiply array values and filter non-numeric" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 362 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 54: June 28, 2020

 **Today's Progress**: #R9D54 Learned about the three categories of React lifecycle methods: mounting, updating, and unmounting.
-Codewars: "Hanoi record" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode
+Codewars: "Hanoi record", "char_to_ascii" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 363 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum